© 2018 by Sara Leanne Adams

 I chewed on my lower lip.
 “I’m just having a little trouble finding something to order.”

-My nerves twitched as a brief flicker of anger passed across his face.
+My nerves twitched when a brief flicker of anger passed over his face.
 I held my breath until he smiled, reaching across the table to take my hand.

 “I’m sorry.
 I didn’t think you would mind going out to a vegetarian restaurant.”

 Chet handed his menu to the waiter without making eye contact.
 “I will have the vegan bean taco, hold the tomatoes.”

 I smiled at the waiter, trying to make up for my boyfriend’s rudeness.
 “I will just have the meal-sized caesar salad, please.”